vaporianne/Foodie_Finder/README.md

 # IME403
 IME 403 Chrome Extension Project

-Download extension through Google Chrome Extension store or load on local machine
+Download extension through Google Chrome Extension store or load on local machine.
+Final version is in the "Foodie Finder" folder in the main branch.
+Enjoy :)

 - Home Page
 Navigate to 5 pages: